ChimeHQ/OAuthenticator/README.md

 # OAuthenticator
 Lightweight OAuth 2.0 request authentication in Swift

 There are lots of OAuth solutions out there.
-This one is small, uses Swift concurrency, and offers fine-grained control over the process.
-It also comes with optional integration with `ASWebAuthenticationSession`.
+This one is small, uses Swift concurrency, and offers lots of control over the process.

+Features:

+- Swift concurrency support
+- Fine-grained control over the entire token and refresh flow
+- Optional integration with `ASWebAuthenticationSession`
+- Control over when and if users are prompted to log into a service

+There's also built-in support for services to streamline integration:

+- GitHub

+If you'd like to contribute a similar thing for another service, please open a PR!

 ## Usage